The ultimate guide to travel on a tigh-budget

 Prefer homestays

-If you are willing to explore the destinations and spend more time with the locals, you can also opt for a homestay.
+You can also opt for a homestay if you are willing to explore the destinations and spend more time with the locals.

 Buy passes

 Buy a visitor/tourist pass.
-Most countries have a 2 – 5 days visitor pass that helps you save money on public transports, F&B, attraction tickets, and city tours.
+Most countries have a two 5-day visitor pass that helps you save money on public transport, F&B, attraction tickets, and city tours.

 Use public transport

-If you decide to use public transports, passes are more economical.
-It is valid for 3 – 10 days and includes trains, buses, trams, ferries, and other modes.
-It’s better than buying single tickets each time, and you end up saving both money and time.
+If you decide to use public transport, passes are more economical.
+They are valid for 3 – 10 days and include trains, buses, trams, ferries, and other modes.
+It’s better than buying single tickets each time, and you save both money and time.

 Book hotels in advance

-If you are booking months in advance, you can easily bag up to a 60% discount on hotel stays.
-Before booking a hotel, read the reviews, and you can understand its hospitality.
-Additionally, many cities offer discounts of up to 40% when buying tickets for 3 or more activities together.
+If you book months in advance, you can easily bag up to a 60% discount on hotel stays.
+Before booking a hotel, read the reviews to understand its hospitality.
+Additionally, many cities offer up to 40% discounts when buying tickets for three or more activities together.

 Say yes to mailers

-Subscribe to e-mailers, RSS feeds, etc., from your preferred travel website so that you are informed of deals and offers as soon as they are announced.
+Subscribe to e-mailers, RSS feeds, etc., from your preferred travel website to receive information about deals and offers as soon as they are announced.

 Never deal offline

-Use online websites to negotiate a better deal due to the volume of sales and keep the transaction transparent.
+Use online websites to negotiate a better deal due to the sales volume and keep the transaction transparent.
 Buying flights, hotels, and activities together get you a higher discount.

 Look for hotels closer to the airport or railway station to eliminate taxi expenses.
 Avoid renting a car where you have a good public transportation system.